Compliance or Connection?

 Time is a critical factor.
 The phrase, “time is money,” continues to exert pressure on decision-makers.
 If time is money, then the allure of speed increases.
 Leaders feel the tension.
 Engaging others in decision-making can be time consuming.
 Pressure mounts.
 Collaborative planning meetings can be tagged as a necessary evil.
 Meanwhile, leaders become anxious, even impatient, to move as quickly as possible toward execution and results.

 Beware.
 If you believe that time is money, then time saving shortcuts can masquerade as increased efficiency.
 Efficiency, measured by time savings alone cultivates fertile soil for top down leadership to flourish.
-Few would question the initial time saving benefits of top down decision making.
+Few would question the initial time saving benefits of top down decision-making.
 It’s quicker to limit discussion, champion decisiveness and make something happen.
 But, there are tradeoffs.
-A limited focus on speedy decision making limit learning.
+A limited focus on speedy decision-making limits learning.
 Also, it can trigger resistance among those who are given responsibility for execution.

-Johnson went on to explain the scope of efficient execution cannot be limited to time.
-Today’s leadership environment has a much broader perspective.
+Johnson went on to explain that the scope of efficient execution cannot be limited to today’s leadership environment has a much broader perspective.
 Performance, quality, and time saving efficiency are just the beginning.
 What if you broaden your vision of efficiency to include creativity and innovation?
 How often do you measure of employee engagement, ownership and commitment?
 The goal of leadership is not compliant execution.
 It is much deeper.
-Great leaders reproduce great decision makers throughout the organization.
+Great leaders reproduce great decision-makers throughout the organization.
 Employees want to belong to a team characterized by high trust, high commitment and genuine ownership.
-These are qualities that are fostered through collaborative preparation and decision making.
+These are qualities that are fostered through collaborative preparation and decision-making.